-While the family is on the waiting list, the family must immediately inform the LHA of changes in contact information, including current residence, mailing address, and phone number.
+While the family is on the waiting list, the family must immediately update their application in the LHA RentCafe Site.
+If the household did not apply through the RentCafe Site the household must inform the LHA of changes in contact information, including current residence, mailing address, and phone number.
 The changes must be submitted in writing.